-An integrated disease management strategy should offer sustainable outcomes with benefits to Ethiopian wolves, dogs, livestock and people.
+Based on the ‘One Health’ approach, which recognises that the health of people, animals, and their shared environment is closely connected, the project implements an integrated disease management strategy that should offer sustainable outcomes with benefits to Ethiopian wolves, dogs, livestock and people.
 In expanding and consolidating the work of the Ethiopian Wolf Conservation Programme, this integrated approach can prevent Ethiopian wolves from going extinct.
 This includes achieving rapid diagnostic of outbreaks and enhanced diagnostic capacity in-country, through training local veterinaries on post-mortems and sample collection; informing local communities and involving them in Disease Alert Networks; monitoring wolf populations and training staff on early detection of outbreaks, oral vaccination, and post-vaccination monitoring.
 Simultaneously, much is to be learnt from the analyses of long-term patterns of rabies and CDV infection among Ethiopian wolves, using this information to optimize disease management strategies and to mobilize the relevant partners.
 Vaccination of domestic dogs against rabies should not be interrupted.
 The project team will increase participation and local capacity for routine vaccination, aiming at 70% coverage and a reduction of free roaming by 50% in the Bale Mountains, home to the largest wolf population.
 The team will also secure facilities and materials for preventive and reactive vaccinations.
 Using recently tested oral baits, the team aims to preventively vaccinate 40% of the wolves in each population against rabies, and it will complete the first ever trial of a parenteral CDV vaccine for Ethiopian wolves.

 By addressing the multi-faceted aspects of disease prevention and control, the team expects that: